 Situated in the gentle, rolling hills of Tuscany known for their wine, cheese, truffles and bubbling hot springs, this large stone farmhouse has been restored with generosity and is a delightful setting for a family holiday or a gathering of friends.
 Making the most of its architectural features – wide arched entries, vaulted ceilings and traditional materials, its owners have preserved spacious interiors but ensured modern comforts.

-A short drive leads up from the gate to this spacious fenced property and through a jasmine arch guests access the central patio, furnished for outdoor dining and framed by L-shaped wings of the house.
+A driveway leads up from the gate to this spacious fenced property and through a jasmine arch guests access the central patio, furnished for outdoor dining and framed by L-shaped wings of the house.
 In addition to two doors in the inner corner, wide arches fitted with French doors on either wing face the patio and bring light into their respective living areas.
 On one side a sitting area with sofas and an attractive barrel ceiling, off of which are two bedrooms, a single with French doors to the garden and an adjoining shower room and a double with an ensuite shower room and a small garden terrace.
-The doors on the other wing lead into a dining room with a table and benches for 10 and a kitchen unit with handy sink, dishwasher, microwave and espresso maker.
+The doors on the other wing lead into a double bedroom with an ensuite shower room.

-Both wings meet, as Tuscan houses usually do, in the heart of the house, the kitchen.
+Both wings meet, as Tuscan houses usually do, in the heart of the house, the kitchen and dining area.
 Though framed with mighty beams overhead and beautifully worn terracotta underfoot, everything else about the kitchen is gleaming surfaces and modern appliances.
-Stools tucked under a marble-topped counter provide the ideal spot for cook’s helpers, those first down for breakfast or guests taking part in an on-site cooking class.
-A door from the kitchen leads conveniently out to the back garden pergola furnished for meals al fresco.
+This area is accessed both from the front terrace as well as a door leading conveniently out to the back garden pergola overlooking the pool and furnished for meals al fresco.

 Several summer hours are likely to be spent in the well-kept grounds behind the house for here, overlooking the swimming pool and silvery olive trees, are a sun sail-shaded deck with lounge furniture and a wisteria-draped pergola with a long table and benches facing a panorama of wooded hills and distant fields.
 Also at the back, adjacent to the laundry room, is a changing room with shower/WC, handy for swimmers and those bronzing poolside.